EU Withdrawal Returns

 Withdrawal support is off by default and is enabled per shop.

-1. Go to ReturnZap → Settings → Portal.
+1. Go to ReturnZap, then Settings, then Portal.

 The withdrawal snippet is the same as your standard portal embed, with a withdrawal attribute added: